-The start of frame delimiter field marks the start of the frame and must contain the pattern $0 \ge 05$ .
+The start of frame delimiter field marks the start of the frame and must contain the pattern $0 \ge 0.5$ .
 For transmission on the physical interface, this field is automatically inserted by the Ethernet MAC.
-For reception, this field is always stripped from the incoming frame before the data is passed to the user.
+For reception, this field is always stripped from the incoming frame before the data is passed to you.